Incidence of Lyme Disease in Scotland

 Although it is commonly understood that transmission of Lyme Disease is via tick bites, there is some question about other transmission mechanisms.
 Studies have varied and this is an area of controversy, but a study in 1986 concluded that "B. burgdorferi can be transmitted by direct contact without an arthropod vector".
 It has been found in breast milk, found to survive in urine of mice, and it has been suggested it could contaminate the food chain.
 There is also some question about whether sexual transmission is likely.
 A number of studies have found that transmission can take place from insects other than ticks, including mosquitos and fleas.
 Spirochaetes have been found in human vaginal and seminal secretions.

-Although it is commonly stated that a tick must be attached for at least 24 hours before transmission occurs, recent research concluded that, in the case of borrelia miyamotoi, "transmission can occur within the first 24 hours of nymphal attachment".
+Although it is commonly stated that a tick must be attached for at least 24 hours before transmission occurs, a recent review "has determined that in animal models, transmission can occur in <16 hours, and the minimum attachment time for transmission of infection has never been established".
+Recent research concluded that, in the case of borrelia miyamotoi, "transmission can occur within the first 24 hours of nymphal attachment".

 According to the National Lyme Borreliosis Testing Laboratory, "prior to 2010, LB was a notifiable disease in Scotland and although the NLBTL reported all laboratory confirmed cases, the data published by Health Protection Scotland (HPS) varied and the reporting of clinical cases by medical practitioners was limited".